 After suffering glandular fever, which put her out of action for a while, Angie came back strongly, coming fourth in the 800m and fifth in the 1500m at the World University Games in Russia.

 ‘I also qualified for the World Champs in Moscow, where I got to hang out with Valerie Adams, Nick Willis and other amazing athletes.’

 Another career highlight has been competing at the London Diamond League in front of a full stadium of 68,000.
 ‘I got to meet Usain Bolt there – it was awesome.’

 Angie has found plenty of support for her running at UC.
 ‘There are great sports facilities on campus – I can get VO2 max testing and I love being able to use the gym here.
-I have been involved with UC Sport, and have had great support from lecturers, such as being able to sit an exam overseas.
-This year I am going to do some ambassador work with the Uni, which is a great privilege.’
+I have been involved with UC Sport, and have had great support from lecturers, such as being able to sit an exam overseas.’

-As she waits for her fiancé, Sam, to return to New Zealand from the UK, Angie fills her remaining spare time with the special people in her life.
+Now happily married to Sam Petty, Angie fills her remaining spare time with the special people in her life.
 ‘I spend lots of time with my family and friends and I am quite involved with my church, Arise, which is awesome and like my extended family.
 I also love skiing and being in the outdoors, or being indoors watching sport, baking, reading or watching a good movie – or doing something crazy like sky diving!’